SPellegrene/final-project-planning/README.md

 Quacker will be a fun, somewhat passive aggressive application, with bright, clean color schemes and a logo resembling a duck.

+###Focus###
+I plan to stay organized by dividing my day into two parts.
+One part will be devoted to design, the second half will be devoted to functionality.
+Once the design is finished, I will obviously dedicate all efforts to the functionality.

+###Fears###
+My biggest fear is ensuring proper compatibility with Twitters API.
+Also, functionality is a weakness of mine, therefore I am going in with a simplistic mindset, as to ensure I do not bite off more than I can chew.

 - __Priority__: Tweet filter, Reply Abilities
 - __Impact__: Simple/Clean Interface, recent tweets are filtered quickly, low lag times.
 - __Mystery__: Profile creation, log-in validation, profile photo.

 *The Roamin App*:

 83 percent of Americans identify as Christian.
 There are two things Christians do a lot of, they go to church and they travel, as do all Americans.
-The Roamin app are for all Christians roaming about the country and still desire to attend mass or service on Sundays.
+The Roamin app is for all Christians roaming about the country and still desire to attend mass or service on Sundays.
 Many times when traveling on business I found myself struggling to find the nearest church.
-Apps I have found with this goal have been very outdated and posses a poor user-experience.You know what they say,  "When in Roam (Rome), find a church."
+Apps I have found with this goal have been very outdated and posses a poor user-experience.
+You know what they say,  "When in Roam (Rome), find a church."

 In the future, this app could be used for all religions and faiths, for the sake of time, I will be focusing on the christian religion.

 As a user, you will be allowed to do one thing on this application.
 Enter your zip code and the rest is done for you.
 There is no profile/account set-up.
 You simply open the app, enter location and a list of surrounding churches will appear.
 Select a church and you will see a dropdown of service/event times.
 An address will also be available with a google map plug-in to aid in your direction needs.
 A phone number will also be provided.

 In the future, I think it would add benefit to the user to have an uber link for those who do not have a car.
 It would also be appropiate to one day have Roamin sponsor christian events or concerts with profits going towards building new churches across the globe.

+###Focus###
+I plan to stay organized by dividing my day into two parts.
+One part will be devoted to design, the second half will be devoted to functionality.
+Once the design is finished, I will obviously dedicate all efforts to the functionality.

+###Fears###
+My biggest fear is finding an up-to-date API that holds church data.
+Also, ensuring I am not showing an inaccurate list of data to my users.

 - __Priority__: Church info database, text input field for zip code, phone number and address, clean/modern design
 - __Impact__: Google Maps plug-in, geolocation capabilities without the user entering anything in manually